By Rick Steves

-Ærø's capital, Ærøskobing, is a town-in-a-bottle kind of place.
+Ærø's capital, Ærøskobing, is well-preserved, and seems to exist on a slighly miniature scale.
 Wander down lanes right out of the 1680s, when the town was the wealthy home port of over 100 windjammers.
 The post office dates to 1749, and cast-iron gas lights still shine each evening.
 Windjammers gone, the harbor now caters to German yachters while Danes live it up in pint-sized beach cabins that line the strand.
 On midnight low tides, you can almost hear the crabs playing cards.